Please ensure Javascript is enabled for purposes of website accessibility Assessment

 Take some time now to answer the following questions.
 Please note that the IRIS Center does not collect your Assessment responses.
 If this is a course assignment, you should turn them in to your professor using whatever method he or she requires.
 If you have trouble answering any of the questions, go back and review the Perspectives & Resources pages in this module.

-2. Watch the video of a mother interacting with her twins, Nathan and Benjamin (time: 1:20).
+2. Review the video of a mother interacting with her twins, Benjamin and Nathan (time: 1:20).
+After identifying the twin who demonstrates early signs of autism:

 /wp-content/uploads/module_media/asd1_media/movies/asd1_assess.mp4